gausspy/gausspy/docs/dataprep.rst

 In this example we will download a datacube to decompose into individual spectra.
-The example cube we will use is from the GALFA-HI emission survey at the Arecibo Observatory, specifically the `M33 datacube
+The example cube we will use is from the GALFA-HI emission survey at the Arecibo Observatory, specifically the `GALFA-HI M33 datacube
 <https://sites.google.com/site/galfahi/data>`_ from `Putman et al. 2009
 <http://adsabs.harvard.edu/abs/2009ApJ...703.1486P>`_.
 You can directly download
 the cube from here: